Gertrude Elles: Career

 Elles was a field geologist, stratigrapher and paleontologist.
 Her work concerned the interpretation of graptolite zones of Lower Paleozoic strata.
 In the late 1890s, she worked with Ethel Wood on the preparation of British Graptolites, a monograph that was produced in parts over the next twenty years under the general editorship of Professor Charles Lapworth.
-The monograph was completed in 1918 and is still referenced for graptolite research today.
+The monograph was completed in 1918 and is still referenced by graptolite (colonial animal fossils) researchers today.
 In 1922, further work on the analysis of evolutionary patterns in graptolites by Elles was published by the Geologists' Association under the title: The graptolite faunas of the British Isles: A study in evolution.
 Her work on the taxonomy and evolution of graptolites, using material from North Wales and the Skiddaw Slates of the Lake District, England, and from the Wenlock Shales of the Welsh borders, was of fundamental importance.
-Elles was one of the first geologists to look at not individual specimens of fossils but at the concept of communities of organisms.
+Elles was one of the first geologists to look beyond individual fossils and instead observed what was a community of specimens (Zone fossils).
 Although Elles is known for her research on graptolites she also conducted research and published numerous works on the stratigraphy of the Lower Palaeozoic, using graptolites as a tool to delineate time zones.
 In 1933 she published, ‘The stratigraphy and faunal succession in the Ordovician rocks of the Builth–Llandrindod inlier, Radnorshire’.

 Elles, who pioneered female education, was a life member of the British Federation of University Women.
 Given that she worked in a field of research where men predominated, she welcomed the opportunities it afforded her to interact with other women.
 She routinely attended the Cambridge branch of the Federation, where she met several of her geology acquaintances, and she represented the organization at national gatherings.
+With this, she became the first female lecturer in the Department of Geology at the University of Cambridge in 1926.
 She was able to increase her network and influence among intellectually comparable women because of this involvement.

 She became Vice-principal of Newnham College in 1930.
 She continued to lecture and research until her retirement in 1938.
 She was made Reader Emeritus in 1938, and continued to supervise students.